 - Push their boundaries, find their artistic voice and become the next generation of dancers

 Students who are passionate about dance can elect to pursue the Performing Arts track of a Diploma with Distinction in Fine Arts.
-For information on requirements and how to apply, please visit the Special Programs page.
+For information on requirements and how to apply, please visit the Diploma with Distinction in Fine Arts page and refer to the directions under Performing Arts.

 As this program is intended for students with an existing background in dance, an audition is required to enter into the dance program.